People's Republic of China · work unsponsored

 Overview

 The K visa is a new visa category added when China's State Council amended its regulations on the entry and exit of foreigners, effective 1 October 2025.
 It is aimed at young foreign science and technology professionals, and unlike the Z visa it does not require a sponsoring or inviting entity in China before you apply.
-Honesty box - please read: the K visa is for exchanges, study, and entrepreneurial or business activities in science and technology; on its own it does NOT grant work authorisation (paid employment still runs through the work-permit and Z-visa system), and it is NOT permanent residence.
+Honesty box - please read: the K visa is for exchanges, study, and entrepreneurial or business activities in science and technology; its work-authorisation status is contested and still being interpreted - some 2026 guidance indicates K-visa holders may work or start a business, while the established route to paid employment remains the Foreigner Work Permit and Z visa - and it is NOT permanent residence.
 It is brand new and the rules are still being interpreted in practice, with much of the operating detail held in Chinese-language State Council text rather than the partial English National Immigration Administration portal.
 Treat everything here as indicative and confirm against the official page.

 Eligibility